List of licensed and localized editions of Monopoly: North America

 The following is a list of game boards of the Parker Brothers/Hasbro board game Monopoly adhering to a particular theme or particular locale in North America, excluding the United States, which has its own list.
 Lists for other regions can be found here.
 The game is licensed in 103 countries and printed in 37 languages.

 Canada

 Major streets from cities across the country; from cheap to expensive: St. John's, Fredericton, Charlottetown, Halifax, Quebec City, Montreal, Ottawa, Mississauga, Toronto, Winnipeg, Regina, Edmonton, Calgary, Vancouver.
-See Canadian Monopoly.

 Costa Rica

 Gran Banco with the states of Costa Rica.

 Guatemala

 Bancopoly, with the states of Guatemala.